APNIC-Labs/draft-kskroll-sentinel/README.md

    This mechanism makes use of 2 special labels, ".is-ta-<tag-index>."
    (Intended to be used in a query where the response can answer the
    question: Is this the key tag a trust anchor which the validating DNS resolver is currently trusting?) and ".not-ta-<tag-index>."
-(The response can answer the question: Is this the key tag of a key that is NOT in the resolver's current trust store?).
-The use of a question and the inverse of the question also allows for the detection of resolvers which do not implement this mechanism.
+   (Intended to be used in a query where the response can answer the
+   question: Is this the key tag of a key that is NOT in the resolver's current trust store?).
+The use of the positive question and its inverse also allows for the detection of resolvers which do not implement this mechanism.

    If the outcome of the DNS response validation process indicates that the response is authentic, and if the original query contains exactly